strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ::::

-As you can see, we are making the `name` field required and it can only contains less than 40 characters.
+As you can see, we are making the `name` field required and it can only contain less than 40 characters.
 Also, the `isDone` field is now false by default.

 However, something is missing for Strapi to use this new collection-type.
 You need to make some manual updates.

 :::caution
 These manual updates are necessary because of a bug in the generate CLI command.
-This will not be necessary in the future.
-The bug is that the schema created by Strapi are not automatically exported as it should be.
+This will not be necessary for the future.
+The bug is that the schema created by Strapi is not automatically exported as it should be.
 :::

 - Create a `./src/plugins/todo/server/content-types/task/index.js` file that will export the schema generated by Strapi: